qleet/user-docs/docs/index.md

 ### Qleet

-QleetOS is an operating system for a global software system.
+QleetOS is an application orchestration platform.
 It provides abstractions for Kubernetes clusters and infrastructure providers.
 It allows us to manage software systems in any region for any supported infra provider through a single control plane.
 QleetOS is designed to enable the coming explosion of decentralized and globally distributed software systems.

 ![Decentralized Computing](img/DecentralizedComputingSolution.png)